AutomateSecOps/BCNet-2025/README.md

 By the end of the workshop, you will know:

-1. How to create a basic csv report and email it using the Tines email action.
+1. How to query the [Star Wars API](https://swapi.dev/) and transform data to create a csv report.
 2. How to paginate to collect all the results in an HTTP Request action.
 3. How to create a Tines webform to submit Indicators of Compromise for enrichment.

 **There is no prior technical or cybersecurity experience needed.**

+This workshop is not a lecture.

-We will co-build throughout the entire workshop, so you will understand how to construct a Tines workflow from start to finish, using different actions such as the Event Transformation and Trigger actions.
+We will co-build throughout the entire workshop, so you will understand how to construct a Tines workflow from start to finish, using different actions such as the Event Transformation, the Send Email, and Trigger action.

-In addition, we learn how to leverage Tines AI Automatic Mode for Event Transformations and the AI action.
+In addition, you will learn how to leverage Tines AI Automatic Mode for Event Transformations and the Tines AI action.

 ## Requirements
 - Sign up for the [FREE Tines Community Edition](https://www.tines.com/pricing/)